 - Previous treatment with diuretics increases the risk of first-dose hypotension when starting ACE inhibitors.
 Stop the diuretic for two days (where possible) before starting an ACE inhibitor and give the first dose with the patient lying down.

-Postural hypotension is common with both thiazides and loop diuretics and most likely in elderly patients.
+Postural hypotension is common with thiazides and loop diuretics and most likely in elderly patients.
 If possible, withdraw offending drugs or reduce the dose.
 Advise the patient to stand up slowly and in stages.
 Compression stockings may assist if venous insufficiency contributes.

 - At high doses, diuretics may cause a pre-renal uraemia.